rdcoletta/meffs_networks/README.md

 done
 ```

-> Modules from `gwas` networks with `100` minimum number of markers couldn't be defined.
+> Modules from networks with `50` minimum number of markers couldn't be defined.